Even better, there are lots of ways to make favicons display useful information.

 Of course, there are plenty more such scripts to be found.
 Just search UserScripts for “favicon” along with your web app of choice to find a few.
 Installing them is easy: just click the “install” button and Chrome will prompt you:

 Don’t want to hunt and peck for user scripts?
-You should check out the Favicon Alert plugin for Chrome.
+You should check out the.
 This plugin scans every tab’s description for a number in brackets and automatically changes the favicon to include that number.
 Since many sites on the web use such bracketed numbers to indicate incoming messages, this should cover a variety of sites all over the web.
 Let us know what sites you get working with it!

 This isn’t a particularly complicated guide, but combining these two things gives me a quick overview of my incoming messages and quick access to my favorite web apps.